Shamsa-U/glow-studio/README.md

 * Thank you to my mentor, Marcel, for continuous helpful feedback.
 * Thank you to my friends and colleagues for participating in testing and review.
 * Thank you to the tutors and staff at Code Institute for their support.
+* A big thank you to the Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project